 This time of year is filled with pumpkin spice, apple cider, and the beautiful colors of autumn.
-Here in the midwest we also have the crisp fall air to remind us that winter weather isn’t far ahead.
-To make sure your October is full of treats and no tricks, consider these fall gutter maintenance tips.
+Along with the crisp fall air in the midwest reminding us of the upcoming winter, it's essential to know how to maintain your gutters this fall.
+Ensure your October is full of treats and no tricks with these fall gutter maintenance tips.

 Properly functioning gutters is an important part of protecting your home during the inclement weather of the upcoming seasons.